Swissbandit/RNS-Translations-and-Files/First time using Sideband.md

 and simply Click the first button from the left
 (on the right top)

-Good,Tell friends what Announce to look for instead of the lxmf adress(number)
+Good,Tell your friends what Announce to look for instead of the lxmf adress(number)

 In fact this Menu is an important part of the App